 Cubbage, F. W., B. D. New, and R. J. Moulton.
 1996.
 “Evaluations of technical assistance programs for nonindustrial private forest landowners.”
 Pages 367–376 in Proceedings: Symposium on Nonindustrial Private Forests: Learning from the Past, Prospects for the Future.
 Minnesota Extension Service.
 St. Paul, MN: University of Minnesota.

 Gardner, William E., and William M. Stanton.
 Before You Sell Your Timber.
 WON-19.
-Raleigh, NC: North Carolina Cooperative Extension Service.
+Raleigh, NC: N.C.
+Cooperative Extension.

 Hamilton, Rick A. 2000.
 A Consumer’s Guide to Consulting Foresters.
 WON-6.
-Raleigh, NC: North Carolina Cooperative Extension Service.
+Raleigh, NC: N.C.
+Cooperative Extension.

 Stanton, William M., and Rick A. Hamilton.
 Timber Sale Agreements.
 WON-10.
-Raleigh, NC: North Carolina Cooperative Extension Service.
+Raleigh, NC: N.C.
+Cooperative Extension.

 Cut Your Timber, Not Your Profits!